GarhomLee/LeetCode/README.md

 ### Binary Search
 378. Kth Smallest Element in a Sorted Matrix (search in range)
 702. Search in a Sorted Array of Unknown Size
-1150.
+718. Maximum Length of Repeated Subarray (search in index or length) 1150.
 Check If a Number Is Majority Element in a Sorted Array 1213.
 Intersection of Three Sorted Arrays
 1228.
 Missing Number In Arithmetic Progression (search in index)